kpetersen/kpetersen.github.io/eats/sides/_posts/2011-12-1-scalloped-potatoes.markdown

 constantly.
 Remove from heat.

   ![cream](http://i1230.photobucket.com/albums/ee481/ptkatz/Blog%20Pictures/IMG_0931.jpg)

+**UPDATE: I have found, after making this dish several times, that I might make this cream recipe 1 1/2 times rather than just the single.
+I feel like I don't quite get enough of the cream sauce by the time I get to the third layer.
+Try it and let me know what you think!**

 1. Dry out your potatoes (if you've had them in water) and layer one-third of the russet and sweet potato slices in the gratin dish.
 Season with salt, pepper, and a few light sprinkles of nutmeg.